translate/virtaal/docs/using_virtaal.rst

 ==================
 After opening a file, the first translation unit will be shown, with your cursor in the field below the source text.
-You can simply type your translation and press <Enter> when finished -- just like in your word processor.
+You can simply type your translation and press :kbd:`Enter` when finished -- just like in your word processor.

-Note that <Enter> moves you to the next position where you want to type.
+Note that :kbd:`Enter` moves you to the next position where you want to type.
 In the case of units with :wiki:`plurals <guide/translation/plurals>`, enter will take you to the next line in the same unit.

 If you have the correct :doc:`spell checkers <spell_checking>` installed, spell checking should be active for both the source and the target text.

-You can undo normally using Ctrl+Z.
+You can undo normally using :kbd:`Ctrl+Z`.

 .. _using_virtaal#time_savers: